RoopamTaneja/CSN-221-Comp-Arch-Processor/README.md

 - A non-pipelined simulator written in C++ `simulator.cpp` that executes instructions encoded in binary format and writes back into a .txt file it uses as memory.

-- A simulator for a 5-stage pipeline with **interlocks** written in C++ `stall_pipeline.cpp` that executes instructions and also writes stage description and time for each cycle and also prints execution statistics like number of stalls and flushes.
+- A simulator for a 5-stage pipeline with **interlocks** written in C++ `stall_pipeline.cpp` that executes instructions and also writes stage description for each cycle and also prints execution statistics like number of stalls and flushes.

-- A simulator for a 5-stage pipeline with **operand forwarding** written in C++ `op_forward_stall_pipeline.cpp` that executes instructions and also writes stage description and time for each cycle and also prints execution statistics like number of forwards, stalls and flushes.<br>
+- A simulator for a 5-stage pipeline with **operand forwarding** written in C++ `op_forward_stall_pipeline.cpp` that executes instructions and also writes stage description for each cycle and also prints execution statistics like number of forwards, stalls and flushes.<br>
   NOTE: load-use hazards have also been taken care of.

-- P.S `pipelined_simulator.cpp` : Rudimentary pipeline (was too good to delete); Divides into stages but works on single instruction in a particular cycle and shows execution time
+- P.S `pipelined_simulator.cpp` : Rudimentary pipeline (was too good to delete); Divides into stages but works on single instruction in a particular cycle and shows number of machine-level instructions

 ## Assembler Description and Usage Guidelines :